Floorp-Projects/Floorp/toolkit/components/telemetry/docs/internals/preferences.rst

 GeckoView
 ---------

+``toolkit.telemetry.isGeckoViewMode``

+   Whether or not Telemetry needs to run in :doc:`GeckoView <../internals/geckoview>` mode.
+If true, and ``toolkit.telemetry.geckoview.streaming`` is false,  measurements persistence is enabled.
+Defaults to false on all products except GeckoView.

+``toolkit.telemetry.geckoPersistenceTimeout``

+   The interval that governs how frequently measurements are saved to disk, in milliseconds.
+Defaults to 60000 (60 seconds).

 ``toolkit.telemetry.geckoview.streaming``

    Whether the GeckoView mode we're running in is the variety that uses the :doc:`GeckoView Streaming Telemetry API <../internals/geckoview-streaming>` or not.